Updated April 202618 min read

 New 2026 Legal Mandates

-Texas strictly prohibits marketing to clients or soliciting caretakers until your license is in hand.
-Fines for 'Pre-Licensure Marketing' are significant.
-License denial or heavy administrative fines
+Texas prohibits marketing to clients or soliciting caregivers before your license is issued.
+Marketing or advertising services before licensure may result in license denial or administrative penalties.

 Electronic Visit Verification (EVV)